odd13/Portfolio/README.md

 In order to get the portfolio up and running.
 Please follow the below steps:

-## Remove the file dbrefresh.sh
-This file is a script that drops the database, recreates and places dummy data in the database.

 Things you may want to cover:

 * Ruby version